-For the financial year ending March 31, 2017, the Compensation Committee expects to re-evaluate the performance objectives and criteria against which the President and CEO's performance will be measured and his bonus determined so as to reflect the principal goals for the Company as they evolve.
+For the financial year ending March 31, 2020, the Compensation Committee expects to re-evaluate the performance objectives and criteria against which the President and CEO's performance will be measured and his bonus (if one is awarded) will be determined so as to reflect the principal goals for the Company as they evolve.
 Similarly, the Compensation Committee expects to periodically re-adjust the performance criteria applied so as to promote an alignment between the goals for the Company as identified by the Board of Directors and the corresponding cash compensation available to the President and CEO if those goals are achieved.